Ethanjheo/Theory-insight/sociology/PierreBourdieu_Distinction/Distinction_Day5.md

 ## Literature-Based Evidence
 - Bourdieu, Pierre. *Distinction: A Social Critique of the Judgement of Taste*.
 Harvard University Press, 1984.
 - Bourdieu, Pierre. *The Forms of Capital*.
 1986.
-- Lyotard, Jean-François. *The Postmodern Condition: A Report on Knowledge*.
-University of Minnesota Press, 1984.
+- Lewin, Kurt.
+Principles of Topological Psychology.
+McGraw-Hill, 1936.

 ---